-Farrah Abraham Rocks Futuristic Look In NYC
+Farrah Abraham Rocks Futuristic Look In New York City

 Farrah Abraham was spotted in New York City over the weekend and she donned an unusual outfit while walking the streets in the Big Apple.

-According to The Daily Mail, Farrah Abraham was seen wearing a pair of iridescent pants with a matching belt that she had draped around her waist while wearing a white Paramount t-shirt.
+According to The Daily Mail, Farrah Abraham was seen wearing a pair of iridescent pants with a matching belt that she had draped around her waist while wearing a white Paramount T-shirt.

 Paramount is the company that Farrah sued, along with MTV’s parent company, Viacom, when she was allegedly fired from Teen Mom OG last year.

-The reality star sued the company for $5 million dollars, but settled the suit out of court for an undisclosed amount.
+The reality star sued the company for $5 million, but settled the suit out of court for an undisclosed amount.
 Farrah had claimed that she was wrongfully terminated from the TV series due to her involvement in the adult entertainment industry.

 However, it seems that the hard feelings are behind her, and she’s repping Paramount yet again.
 In the photos, Farrah is seen carrying a soundboard under her arm.